-This funding should focus on strengthening the child care system, promoting longer-term sustainable child care services and supporting stable fee structures to help better meet the needs of children and families.
+For this final year, capital retrofit funding should continue to be focused on strengthening the child care system and promoting longer-term sustainable child care services.

 Consistent with previous ministry capital investments, capital retrofit funds are available only for non-profit child care centres.
-Child care operators must provide documentation to the CMSM or DSSAB to demonstrate that they are operationally sound and are incorporated as a non-profit corporation.
+Licensees must provide documentation to the CMSM or DSSAB to demonstrate that they are operationally sound and are incorporated as a non-profit corporation.